Skip to main content

 • Healthcare leaders warn the policy could worsen existing nursing shortages by discouraging students from pursuing advanced practice roles.

-Twenty-five states and the District of Columbia have filed a lawsuit against the U.S. Department of Education over new federal student loan limits that could significantly affect graduate education for many students across the country, especially those in certain healthcare programs.
+Twenty-five states and the District of Columbia filed a lawsuit on May 19, 2026, against the U.S. Department of Education over new federal student loan limits that could significantly affect graduate education for many students across the country, especially those in certain healthcare programs.

-The lawsuit states that the federal government unfairly reclassified advanced nursing and other degree programs, including physician assistant and physical therapy, from the definition of “professional degrees,” resulting in lower borrowing limits for students pursuing those careers.
+The lawsuit states that the federal government unfairly reclassified advanced nursing and other degree programs from the definition of “professional degrees,” resulting in lower borrowing limits for students pursuing those careers.

 The legal challenge comes as healthcare systems nationwide continue to face staffing shortages and increasing demand for advanced practice nurses, nurse educators, and other specialized healthcare professionals.